-- Once all three profiles have been selected, click on the button “Apply Changes” which is at the top of the window.
+- Once all three profiles have been selected, click on the button “Save Changes” which is at the top of the window.

-and that’s it as far as migrating your Inventory data from Turbo Liser to Wonder Lister is concerned!
+and that’s it as far as migrating your Inventory data from Turbo Lister to Wonder Lister is concerned!

 If you need any help, email Wonder Lister customer support:

 In a response to TurboLister now being abandoned by Ebay.
 I just feel compelled to step up to the plate and share a personal insight into something I discovered that made me leave TurboLister some time ago and now that TL is going to be discontinued entirely I need to spell out an alternative for everyone.

 I spent over 3 years using TurboLister and all that while was always looking for something better.
 I tried several other options for listing through the years and finally discovered an application – program called WonderLister or WL for short.
 In a nutshell I discovered after starting to use WonderLister that it just blew all of the other options I kept finding away.

 It took years to find.
 These are the same management team people that built BlackThorn for Ebay [if you remember or know who that was].
 Ebay dropped its interest in TurboLister long ago, but let it hang around in its clunky state for several years, buggy and slow as it was.
 But there was BlackThorn as an alternative.
 Then several years ago, Ebay stopped their financial interest in BlackThorn [which Ebay offered prior to Selling Manager Pro] and abandoned the Blackthorn team.
 Now we have all discovered Ebay is going to totally dump TurboLister.